fpc/FPCBuild/install/doc/readme.txt

 fall under the GPL, for more information read the file COPYING.v2.

-Some specific utilities and programs come under the license described in COPYING.v3, COPYING.DJ, COPYING.EMX, COPYING.RSX, license.upx and licensez.ip.
+Some specific utilities and programs come under the license described in COPYING.v3, COPYING.DJ, COPYING.EMX, COPYING.RSX and licensez.ip.

 Some of the licenses of the third party tools require to make the source available.
 If you cannot find the sources or information where to find